Tangle-Community-Treasury-DAO/Operation-Agreement/exhibit-B.md

 ---
-title: Exhibit B - Procedure A: The Shimmer Governance Framework
+## Exhibit B - Procedure A: The Shimmer Governance Framework

-description: This is the full specification for all governance processes in the Shimmer network.
-Detailed rules and procedures are defined here.
+*This is the full specification for all governance processes in the Shimmer network.
+Detailed rules and procedures are defined here.*
 ---

 ## TL:DR